-The control panel, plug-in unit panels, and optional in-cabinet tape drive are on the front of the system cabinet.
-With the front door open, Digital customer service engineers can access the LSB card cage, power regulators, cooling system, and optional plug-in units.
+The control panel, plug- in unit panels, and in- cabinet CD drive or optional tape drive are on the front of the system cabinet.
+With the front door open, Digital customer service engineers can access the LSB card cage, power regulators, cooling system, and optional plug- in units.

-Figure 1-4 System Front View (3-Cabinet)
+Figure 1-4 System Front View